-In this new system, in addition to all the patient's parameters, even coefficient for different geographical areas have been considered (Iran is among Eastern Mediterranean countries) [23-25].
+In this new system, in addition to all the patient's parameters, even coefficient for different geographical been areas have considered (Iran among Eastern Mediterranean countries) [23-25].

 For assessing quality of medical and nursing care of critically ill patients and evaluating performance of intensive care units, it is necessary to do several studies with the aim of improving cares quality.